Mikael Åkerfeldt: Personal life

 On 15 August 2003, Mikael Åkerfeldt married his longtime girlfriend, Anna.
-In 2004 Anna gave birth to their first daughter, Melinda.
+In 2004, Anna gave birth to their first daughter, Melinda.
 The couple had their second daughter, Mirjam, in 2007.
-In 2016, in an interview with The Quietus, Åkerfeldt revealed he had gone through a divorce.
+She delivered spoken words on track #1 of Opeth's 2024 album The Last Will and Testament.
+In 2016, Åkerfeldt revealed in an interview with The Quietus that he had gone through a divorce.

-Åkerfeldt is known to be friends with Steven Wilson, the frontman of one of his favorite bands, Porcupine Tree, who also produced the Opeth albums Blackwater Park, Deliverance and Damnation; Mike Portnoy, former drummer of Dream Theater (who is featured in their music video for Wither); and Jonas Renkse of Katatonia.
-He is also presumed to be the basis for the character Toki Wartooth from the popular cartoon Metalocalypse, as divulged in an interview with Ultimate Guitar. Åkerfeldt doesn't practice any religion and considers himself an atheist.
+Åkerfeldt is known to be friends with Steven Wilson, the frontman of one of his favorite bands, Porcupine Tree, who also produced the Opeth albums Blackwater Park, Deliverance, and Damnation; Mike Portnoy, drummer of Dream Theater (who is featured in their music video for "Wither"); and Jonas Renkse of Katatonia.
+He is also presumed to be the basis for the character Toki Wartooth from the popular cartoon Metalocalypse, as revealed in an interview with Ultimate Guitar. Åkerfeldt does not practice any religion and considers himself an atheist.

 Equipment

 Åkerfeldt has almost exclusively used PRS guitars since the Deliverance/Damnation era and has his own signature model.
-He also occasionally uses guitars by a variety of other brands as well, including Gibson and Jackson.
+He also occasionally uses guitars by a variety of other brands, including Gibson and Jackson.